saurabh-s-sawant/saurabh-s-sawant.github.io/_posts/2024-02-04-policyBasedDesign.md

 Policy-based design is a versatile design pattern that underpins many useful features in modern C++, such as smart pointers.
 Despite its resourcefulness, I never delved into it during my work developing scientific codes.Intrigued by its potential, I decided to explore its application by creating a simple message logger that could be customized to suit user needs.
-[Here](https://github.com/saurabh-s-sawant/cpp_exercises/blob/main/design/policy_based_design/ex1_msglogger.cpp) is the github link to the code.
+[Here](https://github.com/saurabh-s-sawant/cpp_exercises/blob/main/design_patterns/policy_based_design/ex1_msglogger.cpp) is the GitHub link to the code.

 Before diving into the specifics, let's review the context in which this design pattern shines.